drand/website/docs/operator/drand-cli.md

    stop   Stop the drand daemon.

-   share             Launch a sharing protocol. reload            Launch a sharing protocol which has been previously stopped follow            follow and store a randomness chain generate-keypair  Generate the longterm keypair (drand.private, drand.public)for this node.
+   share             Launch a sharing protocol. load              Launch a sharing protocol from filesystem follow            follow and store a randomness chain generate-keypair  Generate the longterm keypair (drand.private, drand.public) for this node, and load it on the drand daemon if it is up and running.

    get  get allows for public information retrieval from a remote drand node.